Annual Meeting/Travel Awards

 ACNP/AMP BRAD Fellowship Program

-The American College of Neuropsychopharmacology and Americans for Medical Progress (AMP) will accept applications for the ACNP/AMP BRAD Fellowship starting on December 1, 2022.
+The American College of Neuropsychopharmacology and Americans for Medical Progress (AMP) are accepting applications for the ACNP/AMP BRAD Fellowship.
 Named for Biomedical Research Awareness Day (BRAD), an annual science celebration, this fellowship seeks to raise awareness about the essential role of animal research in neuropsychopharmacology and other related fields.

 For full details about the Fellowship, please visit the AMP Website and see the ACNP/AMP BRAD flyer.